First secessio plebis: Tensions increase

 The consuls therefore ascended the rostra, and summoned young men by name to enlist.
 None responded.
 Instead, a crowd of the people gathered, and told the consul that nobody would do so until the public rights and liberties were restored.
 The consuls were at a loss, and fearing some great disturbance if the issue were pressed, instead returned to the Senate for further guidance.
 Upon their return, the younger senators were highly critical of the consuls for what they said was a lack of courage, and called on them to resign.
 But the consuls told the Senate that the disturbances were more serious and more advanced than the Senate realised, and invited the senators to attend the forum to observe the difficulties faced by the consuls in enrolling the levies.
 The consuls, accompanied by some senators, then returned to the rostra, and again called for the enlistment of one man who, the consuls knew, was most unwilling to agree.
 The man, surrounded by his supporters, did not respond.
 The consuls sent a lictor to seize the man, but the man's supporters threw the lictor back.
 The senators, shocked at this, tried to help, but were also pushed away, and a greater disturbance was only averted by the timely intervention of the consuls.

 The Senate was then recalled.
 Those senators who had been involved in the incident called for a criminal inquiry, and there was a great deal of tumult and shouting particularly amongst the most extreme elements of the Senate.
 The consuls upbraided them for being as unruly as the people in the forum, and a vote was held.
 Three propositions were considered.
 The consul of the previous year, Appius Claudius, said that the people's licentiousness and lack of fear of the consequences of their behaviour came from their right of appeal to the popular assembly.
 He called for the appointment of a dictator from whom no appeal could be made.
 On the other hand Titus Larcius advocated that measures should be put in place for the relief of the debt issues which had given rise to the people's complaints.
-As a middle ground, another senator Publius Virginius (it is unclear whether he was related to the consul) proposed that the relief suggested by Lartius should only be extended to those persons who served in the army in the recent wars against the Aurunci and the Sabines.
+As a middle ground, another senator Publius Virginius (it is unclear whether he was related to the consul) proposed that the relief suggested by Larcius should only be extended to those persons who served in the army in the recent wars against the Aurunci and the Sabines.
 The suggestion of Appius was supported by a majority, and although Appius himself was almost chosen as dictator, instead the Senate chose a man of more moderate temper, Manius Valerius Maximus.

 Valerius was the brother of Publius Valerius Publicola who held the agnomen 'Publicola' ('friend of the people') because after the overthrow of the monarchy he had, as consul, instituted the right of appeal to the people's assembly.
-As a result, the people did not fear harsh treatment from the dictator Valerius.
+As a result, the people did not fear being subjected to any harsh treatment from the dictator Valerius.